 We attempted to contact the telemarketer who contacted our reader.
 We were met with the following recording:

 You have been contacted for telemarketing purposes.
 If you don’t want to receive these calls press any digit now.
 Thank you and goodbye.

-Since originally posting this article, we have heard from dozens of readers who have reported these calls from area codes all over the country, especially the 609 area code (see comments below).
+Since originally posting this article, we have heard from dozens of readers who have reported these calls in area codes all over the country.

 If you receive such a call, don’t let the fake “FBI” warning fool you; this is just a telemarketer.
 Please read our article about the “free” home security system scam before you accept any such offer.

 Have you received a call like this?
 Tell us about your experience in the comments below.